aws-samples/eks-workshop/content/advanced/340_appmesh_flagger/fronend_vg_setup.md

 #### Deploy the Frontend Service

-Since we want to visualize the automated canary deployment, we need an UI for which, we will use `frontend` service which then will call the backend service `detail` to get the vendor information.
+Since we want to visualize the automated canary deployment, we need an UI for which, we will use `frontend` service.
+This `frontend` service will call the backend service `detail` to get the vendor information.
 In order to expose the `frontend` service outside the mesh we will use AWS AppMesh VirtualGateway affiliated with Network Load Balancer.
 Lets deploy the `frontend` service.

 ```bash
 export APP_VERSION=1.0